 - Trouble staying seated when it’s expected.

 - Runs about or climbs in situations where it is not appropriate.

 - Is often “on the go”, as if “driven by a motor”.

 - Blurts out answers.

 - Often interrupts or intrudes on others.

 But what do all of these symptoms really mean?
 Because in reality, we all have trouble with some of them at different times.
-Watch the video below to learn this and the 3 key things to pay attention to when it comes to ADHD symptoms.
-Have other child ADHD questions?
-Check out my “Ask Dr. Jacque” page to find answers to the most common child anxiety or ADHD questions.
-And sign up for free to ask your questions!
+Watch the video below to learn this and the 3 key things to pay attention to when it comes to symptoms of ADHD in children.
+And if you need more support for parenting a child with ADHD?
+Check out my Child ADHD Masterclass for more info.